microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 If the property specified by `ObjectPath` does not exist, PSRule skips the object.

-When using `Invoke-PSRule` and `Test-PSRuleTarget` the `-ObjectPath` parameter will override any value set in configuration.
+When using `Invoke-PSRule`, `Test-PSRuleTarget` and `Assert-PSRule` the `-ObjectPath` parameter will override any value set in configuration.

 This option can be specified using: